 - The global nature of the crisis meant that there was also a drop in world trade.
 Countries saw a drop in exports as the global downturn led to lower demand.

 - In 2008, there was also a peak in oil prices.
 This complicated matters because it caused cost-push inflation.
 This cost-push inflation made Central Banks more reluctant to cut interest rates.
 Also, higher oil prices reduced discretionary income and led to lower spending.
-Usually in a recession, oil prices fall.
+Usually, in a recession, oil prices fall.
 However, because of rising demand in China and India, we saw rising oil prices – even as Europe and the US went into recession.
-High oil and commodity prices were another factor reducing demand.
+High oil and commodity prices was another factor reducing demand.

 Response to the great recession

 - Bank rescues.
 Firstly, governments felt obliged to intervene in the banking sector to avoid banks and financial institutions going bust.
 However, there was some reluctance to bailout those who were blamed for causing the crisis.
 In 2008, the US decided to allow Lehman Brothers to go bust.
 This caused a major loss of confidence.
 After the panic this created, governments realised they couldn’t allow a repeat of this experience.
 In the UK, the government intervened to bailout out major banks, such as Northern Rock, and Lloyds TSB.

 - Cuts in interest rates.
 Towards the latter half of 2008 and early 2009, Central Banks cut interest rates to record low levels.
 The UK cut base rates from 5% to 0.5%.
 Usually, a major cut in interest rates would make borrowing cheaper and encourage consumption and investment. (e.g. in 1992, when the UK cut interest rates, the economy recovered fairly quickly.)
 However, cuts in interest rates were less effective in this period.